 Interested in working with us?
-Register here and we’ll start getting you set up.
+Register here and we’ll start get the process started for you.

 - Liam Watson – UBCevents Video Host